subutai-io/documentation/user/pages/03.software-components/chapter.md

 # Using Companion Software

-The following companion software are designed primarily for <br> peer owners, administrators, or operators, to facilitate management <br> and monitoring of peers, environments, and containers:
+The following companion software are designed primarily for
+peer owners, administrators, or operators, to facilitate management
+and monitoring of peers, environments, and containers:

 **[Using the E2E Plugin](e2e-plugin)**